nodejs/TSC/Moderation-Policy.md

   * Explain the justification for Moderating the post,
   * Identify all changes made to the Post, and
   * Identify the steps previously taken to resolve the issue.
-  * If the Moderation action included Banning an indication of whether the Ban is permanent or temporary is required, along with an issue posted to the moderation repository justifying the action.
+  * If the Moderation action included Banning, an indication of whether the Ban is permanent or temporary is required, along with an issue posted to the moderation repository justifying the action.
 * Explanations of Moderation actions on Collaborator Posts must be provided in: